 Individual instruction, 2 half-hour lessons

 a week\$15.00 per quarter

 Small class instruction, not over four

 students, 2 hour lessons a week 15.00 per quarter

-Instrument rental fee 1.00 per quarter

-Practice room fee when piano is used,

-one hour per day 1.00 per quarter

-Group instructionNo fee
+Gro up instructionNo fee

 INDIVIDUAL INSTRUCTION

 Courses are numbered to correspond with the student's classification.
 For example: Seniors taking beginning piano would receive credit for 330a.b.c.